 A community land trust is a nonprofit model that enables affordable housing to remain affordable virtually forever.
 The premise of the model is to convey ownership using a 99-year ground lease, which intentionally limits appreciation.
-There are more than 250 CLT’s throughout the United States, and six in North Carolina.
+There are more than 250 CLT’s throughout the United States, and 10 in North Carolina.

 Our homes remain affordable because we limit appreciation that can be realized by our homeowners.
 We are able to limit appreciation because we retain the deed to all of our properties.
 We convey an ownership interest in these properties using a 99-year ground lease, which is consistent with the community land trust model.
 Our objective is to keep our homes affordable to future home buyers who will need affordable housing options.